 - Process groups to address the impact of COVID

-- Attending weekly individual and group supervision in order to obtain support, guidance, and collaboration in clinical and professional development areas
+- Attending weekly individual and group supervision to obtain support, guidance, and collaboration in clinical and professional development areas

 - Collaborating with other professionals at Kennedy Krieger, including our legal team and our educational consultation team, to increase expertise when addressing issues related to school success, abuse and neglect, child custody, and subpoenas

-- Consulting with school staff, psychiatrists, primary care physicians, occupational therapists, physical therapists, speech and language therapists, and other members of the patient’s health and wellness team in order to provide comprehensive care
+- Consulting with other members of the patient’s health and wellness team in order to provide comprehensive care

-- Obtaining advanced training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Functional Family Therapy (FFT), Acceptance and Commitment Therapy (ACT) with trained and certified licensed psychologists through didactics, supervision (individual and group), presentations, consultations, co-treatments, and more
+- Obtaining advanced training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Functional Family Therapy (FFT), Acceptance and Commitment Therapy (ACT) with trained and certified licensed psychologists through didactics, supervision, presentations, consultations, co-treatments, training videos, access to treatment manuals and therapy handouts, and more

-- Presenting psychological topics within the clinic and providing community outreach to schools, focus groups, parent groups, pediatricians, and other outside agencies
+- Presenting within the clinic and providing community outreach to schools, focus groups, parent groups, pediatricians, and other outside agencies

 - Developing an emerging leadership role within a large multi-tiered outpatient clinic